Hydrospheredata/mist/docs/install.md

      -d '{"numbers": [1, 2, 3]}'

 ```
-NOTE: here we use `force=true` to obtain job result in same http req/resp pair, it can be useful for quick jobs, but you should not use that parameter for long-running jobs
+NOTE: here we use `force=true` to get job result in same http req/resp pair, it can be useful for quick jobs, but you should not use that parameter for long-running jobs

 ### Connecting to your existing Apache Spark cluster